xalaida/laravel-tree/README.md

 ## ✨ Description

+When working with hierarchical data structures in your application, you can typically store the structure using a self-referencing parent_id column.
+This approach works well for many use cases, but it can become challenging when you need to make complex queries on the data, such as finding all descendants of a given node.

 To store hierarchical data structures in our application we can simply use the self-referencing `parent_id` column, and it will work fine in most cases.
-However, when you have to make queries for such data, things get more complicated.
+However, when you have to make queries for such data, for example, finding all descendants of the node, things get more complicated.

 ### Materialized path